OU-Weather-and-Climate-Club/GGR-Data-Visualisation-Challenge/README.md

 - create a data visualisation that explores an area of GGR research
 - reflect on storytelling techniques for better scientific communication

-Submissions will be showcased by the club throughout the year in a website gallery and in individual write ups.
+Submissions will be showcased by the club throughout the year in a website gallery, in individual write ups and on environmental days of awareness.

 Submissions from beginners are just as welcome as submissions from more experienced coders!